EricZinda/Perplexity/docs/devhowto/devhowtoGenerateMRSAndTrees.md

         return ergFile
 ~~~

 Next, we need to take those MRS documents and turn them into well-formed trees.
 For this, we'll call the function we wrote in the section on [well-formed trees](devhowtoWellFormedTree) called `valid_hole_assignments()` that does the assignments of predication labels to "holes" as discussed in that section.
+The `tree_from_assignments()` function does the work of actually building a tree from those assignments and represents the tree using the text format we designed in the [MRS to Python topic](devhowtoMRSToPython):

 ~~~
     def trees_from_mrs(self, mrs):
         # Create a dict of predications using labels as the key for easy access when building trees